guywuy/chess-clock/README.md

 - Autoprefix css!
 (Have build process to keep source separate.
 Ideally use sass, too).
 - Improve style of settings screen.
 - Add 'Add to homescreen' button and event to settings screen.
-- Use better icons (and colours) - Material design icons
 - Make 'undo' button for countdown mode, so if clock is pressed accidently or wrongly, can revert to their previous amount of time.
-- Remember times previously set so on new match can replay with same time settings.
+- Remember times previously set - (localstorage?) so on new match can replay with same time settings.
 - Check SetState timing - does it need to run (and therefore render) every 100 milliseconds?
 Can I reduce computation in render function?
 Maybe extract render stuff to 'Half' component, as this is the bit that will need it?
 - Improve timeset input - show formatted time as minutes and seconds.
 Swipeable - prevent scrolling on up/down swipe and also prevent pull to refresh!
 Maybe swipe right left to change times instead of up/down.
+- Improve swipable UX

 ## Modes